 In order to make these fantastic treats you will need the following ingredients and tools:

-- Peanut Butter – Or you can use whatever nut butter you like.
+- Peanut Butter – Use storebought or homemade peanut butter.
+Or you can use whatever nut butter you like.

 - Butter – This is an optional ingredient that I always add.

 - Powdered Sugar – Also referred to as confectioner’s sugar or icing sugar.